Translational Ramifications of Crowd-sourced Genomics Data

 Lead Bioinformatician, ATCC

-David Yarmosh is a senior bioinformatician in ATCC’s Sequencing and Bioinformatics Center.
+David Yarmosh is a lead bioinformatician in ATCC’s Sequencing and Bioinformatics Center.
 He’s a graduate of New York University’s Tandon School of Engineering.
 He has been working in large data aggregation and analysis since 2013 and microbial genomics with a focus on biosurveillance R&D efforts since 2016.
 David has led international training exercises in Peru and Senegal, sharing metagenomic analytical capabilities.
 His interests include genomics database construction, metadata collection, drug resistance mechanisms, bioinformatics standards, and machine learning.
-Since joining ATCC in 2020, he has helped develop the podcast Behind the Biology, which he now hosts.
+Since joining ATCC in 2020, David has worked extensively in SARS-CoV-2 classification, epidemiology, and genomics evaluation, including enhanced and uniform variant reporting.
+He has contributed more broadly to genomics reporting and analytical standardization and he has helped develop the podcast Behind the Biology, which he now hosts.

 Reference-quality sequences